SilenceHVK/learn-webpack/README.md

 ```

 ### Output
-&ensp;&ensp;The output property tells webpack where to emit the bundles it creates and how to name these files.
+The output property tells webpack where to emit the bundles it creates and how to name these files.
 You can configure this part of the process by specifying an output field in your configuration:
 ```javascript
     const path = require('path')